kevlarr/kanbad/README.md

 ## Usage

+Recommended apps to run are the [new Next.js](#new) front-end and the [Rust/Actix Web](#rust) back-end.

 ## Front End

-Currently only has a single front end, using TypeScript with React & Redux.
+### Old

+React/TypeScript/Redux

+This was the original front-end (circa late 2018) and no longer even builds properly, in large part because of `node-sass` and `node-gyp` issues, but it was class-based with 'deprecated' patterns anyway, so...

-### TypeScript/React
+### New

+... it made sense to just rewrite it with React/TypeScript/Next.js to use more modern patterns.

 #### Setup

 ## Back Ends

-The meat of the playing around, each back end must..
+Each back end must..

 - Control database migrations
-- Full CRUD for workspaces, boards, and cards
+- Support full CRUD for workspaces, boards, and cards
 - Serve JSON for front-end consumption

 ### Rust